Billions of people Observe holy days that were never meant to be holy!

-Did you know: The word holiday comes from the Old English word hāligdæg (hālig “holy” + dæg “day”).
-The word originally referred only to special religious days.
-The word holiday has differing connotations in different regions
+Did you know: The word holiday came from the Old English word hāligdæg (hālig “holy” + dæg “day”).
+Two words when placed together reveals a special religious day.

-The Yule is a widely recognized 12-day observance previously performed by pagans around 1475 CE.
+The Yule was a widely recognized 12-day celebration previously performed by pagans around 1475 CE.
 It was a 12-day Winter Solstice celebration which began on the eve of the winter solstice, (December 21st) and ended around the New Year.
-Because this was such an important ritual for pagans, Christians decided to combine these Old Norse traditions with their Christian celebration.
+Because this was such an important ritual for pagans, Christians decided to integrate many of the Old Norse mythological customs into their own religious practices.
 Celebrating it as the 12 Days of Christmas.

 Yule Tide